mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

   - nix-fuzz-testing-1/hfuzz-cover.webp
 ---

 Fuzz testing is a technique for automatically uncovering bugs in software.
-It's an effective way to find subtle data parsing bugs, especially security critical issues.
+It's an effective way to find parsing bugs, especially security critical ones.

-The problem is that fuzz testing is a pain to set up.
-All of the fuzz testing guides I've found start with about an hour's worth of installing tools, often building from source, and the instructions quickly go out of date.
+The problem with fuzz testing is that it's a pain to set up.
+All of the fuzz testing tutorials start with about an hour of toil dedicated exclusively to installing tools, often building from source, which means chasing down dependencies upon dependencies.

 I recently found that [Nix](https://nixos.org) eliminates a lot of the gruntwork from fuzz testing.
-I created a Nix configuration that allows anyone to kick off a fuzz testing workflow in a single command.
+I created a Nix configuration that kicks off a fuzz testing workflow with a single command.

-In this post, I'll show how I used Nix to find an unpatched bug in a PDF renderer, even though I'm a beginnner to both Nix and fuzz testing.
+I used my Nix fuzzing workflow to find an unpatched bug in a PDF renderer, even though I'm a beginnner at both Nix and fuzz testing.

 ## A preview of the solution

-I'm going to show you the process I used to create a fuzzing workflow with Nix, but here's the end result: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:
+Here's a preview of my final product: you can start fuzz testing [an open-source PDF reader](https://www.xpdfreader.com/) with a single command:

 ```bash
 nix run gitlab:mtlynch/fuzz-xpdf
 ```

 The command should work on any Linux system with Nix installed, and maybe MacOS, too.
-It should cause your system to spend a few minutes building and then start a terminal UI that looks like this:
+After a few minutes of building, you should see a terminal UI that looks like this:

 {{<img src="hfuzz.webp" caption="Nix allows me to install all dependencies and begin fuzz testing in a single command." alt="Screenshot of honggfuzz's terminal UI, showing progress fuzz testing pdftotext">}}

 Here's everything that happens when you run the command above:

-1. Nix downloads all tools and dependencies for the PDF reader itself and the testing toolchain.
+1. Nix downloads all tools and dependencies for the PDF reader and the testing toolchain.
 1. Nix compiles an open-source PDF reader from source with proper instrumentation for fuzz testing.
 1. Nix downloads a set of edge-case PDFs to use as a basis for generating inputs for testing.
 1. Nix automatically generates new PDFs, feeds them to the PDF reader, and reports which inputs caused the PDF reader to crash.

-You don't have to hunt around for all the tools in the toolchain for compiling the PDF reader or the fuzzer.
+You don't have to hunt around to figure out how to install the whole toolchain.
 You just run the command above, and it will install everything for you.

-What's more, if you want to change the fuzzing options or test a different version of the PDF reader, you can change a single file and re-run the command.
+What's more, if you want to change the fuzzing options or test a different version of the PDF reader, it's as simple as editing a single file.

 I'm going to share how I created it step by step.
 I'm using a particular software target in the example, but you can use the same methodology to find bugs in other projects.

-If you're impatient, you can tinker with [my configuration](https://gitlab.com/mtlynch/fuzz-xpdf/-/blob/master/flake.nix?ref_type=heads) without sticking around for the explanation.
+If you're impatient, you can skip to the end to see my [final result](https://gitlab.com/mtlynch/fuzz-xpdf).

 ## What's fuzz testing?